Auntie Duck

 For Schools

-• Free printed copy of the book: Every primary school in Sandwell is being offered a free copy of the book.
+• Free printed copy of the book: Every primary school in Sandwell is being offered a free copy of the Auntie Duck storybook.

-• Lesson plans: Two lesson plans which have been designed with a PSHE educational consultant.
-These align with the KS2 Curriculum and include key learning outcomes, activities, timings, and resources.
+• Four lesson plans: The plans have been created with a PSHE educational consultant and aligned to the KS2 PSHE curriculum.
+Each plan includes clear learning outcomes, activities, timings, and required resources.

 We would love to share Auntie Duck with your school!
-Simply click on any of the links below to get started.
+Just follow the links below to get started:

 Clean Air - Auntie Duck drawing Clean Air - Auntie Duck drawing